leo-project/leofs/docs/admin/settings/leo_storage.md

 Without setting `object_storage.is_strict_check ` to true, there is a little possibility your data could be broken without any caution even if a LeoFS system is running on a filesystem like ZFS[^1] that protect both the metadata and the data blocks through the checksum when bugs of any unexpected or unknown software got AVS files broken.

+#### Configuration which can affect Load and CPU usage

+`mq.num_of_mq_procs` can affect not only the performance/load during recover/rebalance operations but the load while there is at least one node suspended/downed in the cluster. so that setting `mq.num_of_mq_procs` to an appropriate value based on the amount of expected traffic and hardware specs is really important.
+This section would give you the brief understanding on `mq.num_of_mq_procs` and how to choose the optimal value for your requirements.

+- How the `mq.num_of_mq_procs` setting affect the system operations
+    - High
+        - Fast recover/rebalance time
+        - High CPU/Load on storage during recover/rebalance and also existing suspended/stopped nodes in the cluster
+    - Low
+        - Slow recover/rebalance time
+        - Low CPU/Load on storage during recover/rebalance and also existing suspended/stopped nodes in the cluster

+- Recommend settings
+    - If you have enough CPU resources on storage nodes then set it to a higher one as long as it doesn't affect the operations coming from LeoGateway
+    - If you don't then set it to somewhat a lower one unless the recover take too much time

+For more details, Please see Issue #987[^2].

 #### Configuration related to MQ

 LeoStorage's MQ mechanism depends on the watchdog mechanism to reduce costs of a message consumption.
 The MQ dynamically updates `a number of batch processes` and `an interval of a message consumption`.